Safari West

 Most frequently asked questions

 Safari West is a very unique property.
-We are a Wildlife Preserve and African tent camp…we’re neither a zoo nor a theme park, and we’re quite different from your normal hotel.
+We are a Wildlife Preserve and African tent camp.
+However, we are not your typical zoo nor a theme park, and we’re quite different from your normal hotel.
 We expect questions and don’t want any of yours to go unanswered.
-The Safari West staff is here to make your visit more enjoyable, so please make sure we have a chance to meet you and answer any question you may have.
+The Safari West staff is here to make your visit more enjoyable, so please make sure we have a chance to meet you and answer any questions you may have.

-We compiled the most frequently asked questions, and started off with the top eleven questions people ask.
-Then, please scroll down...these are followed by questions under specific categories.
+We compiled the most frequently asked questions (FAQs) and started with the top several questions people ask.
+Then, please scroll down…these are followed by questions under specific categories.
 If you don’t see the answer to your question, please call or email us.

 About Safari West